yaacov/planner-agent-ui/README.md

 The Planner-Agent UI is a tool designed for managing and displaying vCenter cluster information, integrated with the Planner-Agent tool for VMware workload migration.
 The repository contains two main components:

-1. **Client:** Holds the HTML, JavaScript, and static files served by the server.
+1. [Client](client) Holds the HTML, JavaScript, and static files served by the server.
-2. **Server:** A CLI server that serves the static content and connects to the Planner-Agent.
+2. [Server](server) A CLI server that serves the static content and connects to the Planner-Agent.

 ### Running the Container Image